HaydenFennell/EMBRIO-modeling-course/docs/source/signalingPathwayDynamics.rst

 Your experimental measurements in triplicate are included in two excel files in the google drive folder.

-Y measurements are `here <https://docs.google.com/spreadsheets/d/11mgZTsGu_fJggTjcm6QwxuYJe_5GrAWc/edit?usp=sharing&ouid=106276251205417219314&rtpof=true&sd=true>`__.
+Y measurements are `here <https://docs.google.com/spreadsheets/d/1jy4dIYFIFuRdr21jW4SYrPQAvrcHoRZj-wb_evFnhkU/edit?usp=sharing>`__.

-Z measurements are `here <https://docs.google.com/spreadsheets/d/14ICyMGBAOyr0FA0UF4AYvojDtMvII_v1/edit?usp=sharing&ouid=106276251205417219314&rtpof=true&sd=true>`__.
+Z measurements are `here <https://docs.google.com/spreadsheets/d/1L_rGwYsRYvlT6pq8fbPKBIPghOTyoYpDVOdglAhESok/edit?usp=sharing>`__.

-Once you’ve downloaded your files, you can upload them into this workspace as we practiced earlier, by using the folder button on the left of your screen.
+Once you’ve downloaded your files, you can upload them into your notebook as we described in the How to Use Google Colab tutorial, (by using the folder button on the left of the notebook screen).

 The code below will load and plot your data.

-**Discussion question**: Based on these results, what kind of feed forward loop do you predict this system has?
+**REFLECT:** Based on these results, what kind of feed forward loop do you predict this system has?

 .. code::